M5ez/M5ez/README.md

 Just like when using the `m5.lcd.setFreeFont` function directly, you can specify the FreeFont fonts to `ez.setFont` with a pointer to where they are in flash.
 M5ez makes it possible to do the same but also use the built-in "pre-FreeFont" fonts that are available.
 Normally, you would have to pass these as a numeric parameter to `m5.lcd.setTextFont`.
 M5ez provides a set of "fake pointers" that are treated specially to make this happen, but they can only be used by M5ez functions, not with any of the `m5.lcd` functions.

-The fontHeight without arguments returns the height of the current font - FreeFont` or otherwise - in pixels, without needing to specify which text font like in the `m5.lcd` version.
+The fontHeight without arguments returns the height of the current font - FreeFont or otherwise - in pixels, without needing to specify which text font like in the `m5.lcd` version.

-What that means is that without adding any fonts of your own, you can specify the following fonts:
+What that all means is that without adding any fonts of your own, you can specify the following fonts:

 ### FreeFonts from the Adafruit library